-This table of commonly-traded species is a cross-reference of species that are listed in the CITES Appendices and also included in AHPA's Herbs of Commerce, 2nd ed.3, in the Homeopathic Pharmacopoeia of the United States (HPUS)4, or in the current English edition of the Pharmacopoeia of the People's Republic of China5 (PPRC).
-Additional taxa that are not referenced in this table may also be found in commerce and may be subject to CITES regulation, including the entire cactus and orchid families.
-The user should consult the full CITES Appendices at www.cites.org.
+This table of commonly-traded species is a cross-reference of species that are listed in the CITES Appendices and also included in AHPA's Herbs of Commerce, 2nd ed., in the Homeopathic Pharmacopoeia of the United States (HPUS), or in the current English edition of the Pharmacopoeia of the People's Republic of China (PPRC).
+Additional taxa that are not referenced in this table may also be found in commerce and may be subject to CITES regulation, including the entire cactus and orchid families and numerous obscure ingredients derived from animal species listed in CITES Appendix I. The user should consult the full CITES Appendices at www.cites.org.
 Users should also ensure that they understand any annotations associated with the CITES listings so they know what specimens (i.e., parts and derivatives) require CITES documents when traded internationally.